 The Term Loan Facility and Revolving Loan Facility are both guaranteed by the Company's existing and subsequently acquired or organized wholly-owned U.S. restricted subsidiaries (excluding any registered broker-dealers) and secured with a first priority perfected security interest in certain domestic assets and 100% of the capital stock of each U.S. subsidiary and 65% of the capital stock of each non-U.S. subsidiary, subject to certain exclusions which, for the avoidance of doubt, such security interest shall not include any assets of regulated subsidiaries that are not permitted to be pledged by law, statute or regulation, including cash held by regulated subsidiaries and any other capital required to meet and maintain regulatory capital requirements.
-The credit facilities contain certain acquisitions, pay dividends and repurchase shares.
-The Term Loan Facility does not have financial covenants and the Revolving Loan Facility is subject to a springing total net leverage ratio financial covenant, subject to certain step downs, if the Company's borrowings under the revolving loan facility exceed \$12.5 million.
+The credit facilities contain certain covenants that limit the Company's ability above certain permitted amounts to incur additional indebtedness, make certain acquisitions, pay dividends and repurchase shares.
+The Term Loan Facility does not have financial covenants and the Revolving Loan Facility is subject to a springing total net leverage ratio financial covenant, subject to certain step downs, if the Company's borrowings under the Revolving Loan Facility exceed \$12.5 million.
 The Company is also subject to certain other non-financial covenants.
-At March 31, 2019, the Company was compliant with all loan covenants.
+At June 30, 2019, the Company was compliant with all loan covenants.